drkameleon/complete-hsk-vocabulary/README.md

 ### Contributing

 If you notice anything wrong with any of the wordlists, or have an idea/question/whatever, feel free to [open an issue](https://github.com/drkameleon/complete-hsk-vocabulary/issues) or [make a pull request](https://github.com/drkameleon/complete-hsk-vocabulary/pulls).
+Don't even hesitate! :wink:

 ### Donations